Estimate Time5 min

 Still not sure which is right for you?

 It might make sense to consult a tax professional or run each scenario yourself to see what the outcome would be.
 There are a lot of factors that could impact your taxes (such as whether you own a home and can deduct mortgage interest), so deciding how to file isn't one-size-fits-all for couples.
-If you decide to run the numbers, take a look at your tax rates for your adjusted gross income in both scenarios.
+If you decide to run the numbers for the 2024 tax year, take a look at your marginal tax rates for your adjusted gross income in both scenarios.

 Extra credit: Check your withholding

-If you haven't already, you and your spouse might need to adjust your withholdings (hint: the amount of federal income tax that comes out of each paycheck).
-This ensures that you're not giving the government too much (and getting a hefty tax refund later) or too little (and owing taxes or penalties come tax time).
+If you haven't already, you and your spouse might need to adjust your withholdings (hint: the amount of federal and potentially state and local income tax that comes out of each paycheck).
+Doing so may ensure that you're not giving the government too much (and getting a hefty tax refund later) or too little (and owing taxes or penalties come tax time).
 To figure out your withholding, use the IRS Tax Withholding Estimator which asks about your income, credits, and deductions.
 Then, submit a new W-4 form to your employer if necessary.